Admin-7/Mr-Robot-techniques/Activities-and-events.md

 Activities are things to do with your fellow antifa comrades that are happening on a(t least a semi-)regular basis at AnarchoTechNYC meetings/spaces.
 More details are available on a given event's wiki page.

-* [[Defense Against the Dark Arts]] - Digital fight training where we set up network perimeters and devices, and practice both breaching and hardening them.
+* [[Digital fight training]] - Cybersecurity sparring sessions where we set up network perimeters and devices, and practice both breaching and hardening them.
 * [[Mr. Robot's Netflix 'n' Hack]] - Let Mr. Robot teach you how to hack.

 # Events